Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Sudanese government’s withdrawal from the global famine monitoring system and denial of IPC reports is significantly hampering humanitarian relief efforts, and could slow the delivery of aid to those who need it most.

-In a letter to the IPC, Sudan’s agriculture minister expressed disagreement with the organization’s latest report, saying it lacked data on malnutrition and inaccurately estimated crop yields.
-The minister also expressed concerns about the IPC’s ability to collect data in areas controlled by RSF.
+In a letter to the IPC, Sudan's Agriculture Minister expressed his disagreement with the organization's latest report, saying it lacked data on malnutrition and inaccurate estimates of crop yields.
+The minister also expressed concerns about the IPC's ability to collect data in RSF-controlled areas.

 Since April 2023, the civil war has devastated Sudan's agriculture and trade systems, forcing more than 12 million people to flee their homes, making it the world's largest displacement crisis.

-RSF has looted food, damaged agriculture and hampered aid deliveries, driving up food prices.
-Sudanese government troops have also blocked humanitarian organizations from accessing parts of the country.
+RSF have looted food, damaged agriculture and hampered aid operations, driving up food prices.
+Sudanese government troops have also blocked humanitarian organizations from accessing some parts of the country.

 "We have food and trucks.
 We just need safe access to deliver aid," said Jean-Martin Bauer of the United Nations World Food Programme (WFP).